-ercise" in the text.
+Problems and Exercises.
+Most sections have at least one "Exercise" in the text.
 These exercises are designed to be completed by the student at that point in the lesson.
 They extend recent concepts, foreshadow upcoming ideas, or are for practicing new skills.
 I use these as classwork assignments, completed individually or in small groups.

 One section common to each chapter is the section entitled "Preparation and Extension."
 The Preparation problems are designed to prepare students for a chapter test.
 The problems here are similar to test questions that I write and are a good measure of how well prepared the student is for the test.
 At the beginning of each Preparation section is a smattering of review problems as well.
 They are offered to help students retain previously learned concepts.
 The Extension problems are meant to challenge the students by extending the concepts and skills learned in that chapter.
-Groups of three or four students work these problems together and they have a minimum of three weeks to complete them.
+Groups of three or four students work these problems together and they have a minimum of two weeks to complete them.
 Very often we forget that mathematics is a actually a group activity, and students should have opportunities to model real mathematical problem-solving as practiced by mathematicians.

-A teacher's guide and solutions manual for this new edition is available from my website, www.drchuckgarner.com.
-Changes from the Second Editions.
+Changes from the Second Edition.
 For the third edition, the entire text has been carefully revised.
 This includes the choice of problems.
 I retained the goals of the original edition while ensuring this text is suitable for the new AP Exam Course Description.
 What follows are the most notable changes.

 A new section has been added to Chapter 1 concerning the rate equations for an epidemiological model.
 Using the standard S-I-R equations, we model the spread of measles.
 This section was included in the preliminary version of the book, used in 2009-2010.
 However, I removed it for publication because the technique used to solve the differential equations was beyond the scope of the book (it still is).
-Conversations with my colleague, Dr. Jeff McCammon, who uses this material as an introductory, first-day activity in his calculus classes, led me to change my mind.
-He convinced me that it was something worth including.
+Conversations with colleagues about the efficacy of using this material as a first-day activity in calculus class, led me to change my mind.